amit20kr/Food_Recommendation-Chatbot/README.md

 The whole experience feels like a natural chat.
 What's cool is that the entire thing is self-contained.
 I wrote a script that creates the food database from scratch every time you run it, so you don't need to upload any files.
 When the bot gives you an answer, it sends a few messages one after another to make it easy to follow along.
 The advice is based on a clear set of rules, so it's always consistent.

-Want to try it?
-The entire app runs right in your browser with Google Colab, no setup needed.
-Just open the link below, and once it loads, go to the menu and click Runtime -> Run all.
-The chat window will show up at the bottom of the page, ready for you to use.

-Click here to run the Health AI Coach

 A little about the tech
 I built this using Python and Pandas to handle all the data in the background.
 The chat you see is made with ipywidgets, HTML, and Tailwind CSS, all running inside a Google Colab notebook.